Code-Institute-Submissions/ms1-gym/README.md

 ### Frameworks, Libraries and Programs Used

-- [Bootstrap v4.5.0](https://getbootstrap.com/) - Used for the responsive layout as well as custom components such as image carousel, navigation bar, footer, cards, and collapse element.
+- [Bootstrap v4.5.0](https://getbootstrap.com/) - Used for the responsive layout as well as custom components such as header, footer, images, icons, grids, cards, and collapse element.
-- [Font Awesome](https://fontawesome.com/) - Font Awesome was used to add social icons and complement the design.
+- [Font Awesome](https://fontawesome.com/) - Font Awesome is used to add social icons for socila links and icons for about us page.
-- [Google Fonts](https://fonts.google.com/) - Google Fonts was used to import 'Exo' and 'PT Sarif' fonts in the main.css stylesheet.
+- [Google Fonts](https://fonts.google.com/) - Google Fonts is used to import 'Expo' in the style.css stylesheet.
-- [Git](https://git-scm.com/) - Git was used to allow for tracking of any changes in the code and for the version control.
+- [Git](https://git-scm.com/) - Git is used to allow for tracking of any changes in the code and for the version control.
 - [GitPod](https://www.gitpod.io/) - GitPod, connected to GitHub, hosted the coding space and allowed the projected to be committed to the Github repository.
 - [Github](https://github.com/) - GitHub is used to host the project files and publish the live website by using Git Pages.
-- [Adobe Xd](https://www.adobe.com/ie/products/xd.html) - Adobe Xd was used to create wireframes and mockups.
+- [Adobe Xd](https://www.adobe.com/ie/products/xd.html) - Adobe Xd is used to create mockups.
-    - [Icons 4 Design](http://emsoftware.com/xdplugins/icons-4-design/) - Icons 4 Design was used to add some icons across the page such as the alert sign on the 'Informed' page.

 <a name="#testing"></a>
 ## Testing